Women in the Byzantine Empire: Marriage

+Byzantine women were married usually by the age of fourteen, though some women married later, as for instance Thomais of Lesbos who married aged twenty-four.
+Marriage was regarded as the ideal state for a woman, and only convent life was seen as a legitimate alternative.
+Within marriage, sexual activity was regarded only as the means of reproduction.
 The Roman right to actual divorce was gradually erased after the introduction of Christianity and replaced with legal separation and annulation.
-In the Byzantine Empire marriage was regarded as the ideal state for a woman, and only convent life was seen as a legitimate alternative.
-Within marriage, sexual activity was regarded only as the means of reproduction.
 A woman had the right to appear before court, but her testimony was not regarded as equal to that of a man, and could be contradicted on the basis of her sex if put against that of a man.
 On the other hand, women were not entirely subordinated to the will of men.
 According to the Early Byzantine diplomat and political thinker Priscus of Pannion, '[a]mongst the Romans it was not right to betroth a woman to a man against her will'.
 Theodore of Sykeon in his Life 'depicts a household of strong women, with no male head, who converge to spoil and promote the one young male child in the family.
 The women have some choice in their lives, they are able to make a living through the proceeds of the inn, and later, Theodore's grandmother chooses the religious life while his mother marries into a prominent family.'